Student Behavioral Misconduct Policy and Procedures

 Students are expected to conduct themselves in a manner such that others are not distracted from the pursuit of learning and not prohibited from engaging in programs and/or activities.
 Students are expected to conduct themselves with civility and respect at all times.

-While it is not possible for a single policy to capture every conceivable scenario, this policy sets forth some of the most common types of misconduct.
-The College reserves the right to impose discipline for student misconduct, up to and including dismissal from school.
-Additionally, certain types of misconduct may be covered by another specific College policy, such as the College's Title IX and Sexual Misconduct Policy for instances of harassment, discrimination or retaliation based on sex.
+While it is not possible for a single policy to capture every conceivable scenario, this policy is designed to address some common types of misconduct.
+At all times, individuals who are subject to this policy are expected to adhere to all College rules, policies, and expectations and failing to do so could result in disciplinary action.
+Based on the nature of the individual circumstances, the College reserves the right to impose disciplinary action that may not necessarily follow the steps set forth herein.
+The College also reserves the right to impose discipline for student misconduct, up to and including dismissal from school.
+Additionally, certain types of misconduct may be covered by another specific College policy, such as the College's Title IX and Sexual Harassment Policy for instances of harassment, discrimination or retaliation based on sex.

 Discourteous or unseemly conduct may result in a student being asked to leave the classroom.
 Persistent misconduct on the part of a student may subject a student to further disciplinary action as outlined in College policy and/or in course syllabi.